 - 3. The general manager may schedule as many permit applications at one hearing as the general manager deems necessary.
 Any person that wishes to be heard as a potential party to a hearing must, at least five (5) business days prior to the hearing date, provide the general manager with written notice of the person's intent to appear at the hearing.
-If the general manager decides to contest the application, the general manager must, at least five (5) business days prior to the hearing date, provide the application.
-He general manager must, at least five (5) business days prior to the hearing date, provide the applicant with written notice of the general manager's intent to contest the application.
+If the general manager decides to contest the application, the general manager must, at least five (5) business days prior to the hearing date, provide the applicant with written notice of the general manager's intent to contest the application.
 Hearings will be held in accordance with Section 14.
 Notwithstanding the above five day rule, any person may file a written request as provided in 14.2.4.
 The burden shall be on the person making such request to establish in writing a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest that is within the District's regulatory authority and that is affected by the permit or the permit amendment application scheduled for hearing.
 [Amended October 14, 2008] [Amended July 2, 2019] - 4.
 A hearing shall not be required on administratively complete applications for a drilling or operation permit for a limited production well; provided that all such applications will be considered and acted upon by the Board at a regularly scheduled public meeting.
 [Added October 14, 2008]